elliotdickison/elliotdickison.github.io/_posts/2013-10-25-the-tilde-in-javascript.md

 ---
-title: "The Tilde In JavaScript"
+title: The Tilde In JavaScript
 tags: code
-summary: "Everything you need to know about the squiggle operator"
+summary: Everything you need to know about the squiggle operator
+published: true
 ---
 Here's a little tidbit I learned recently: the tilde "~" is an operator in JS.
 Who knew?
 It turns out a lot of people, actually, but since I didn't find out until way late in the game I thought I would help spread the word.